hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Status: Draft v3.0 — Conceptually Stable

+This is the cleanest option to address (semantic grounding + hallucination + identity + drift + provenance + crawl geometry + SEO) because it fixes the only place all of those failures originate: the first semantic hop.

 Buy 6 domains total:
 1 Root Descriptor (your real website)
 5 Anchor domains (the pillars)